jengalas/pz-adventures-jekyll/_drafts/2025-09-16-acadia-adventures-2025-day-14.md

 And finally, we made our way to the Beech Hill Farm stand.
 We were greeted with literal stacks of pies when we first opened the door, and were really wishing we'd come here earlier in the trip so we could have had a pie to snack on all week.
 As it was, we knew we wouldn't be able to finish a whole pie before it was time to leave.
 But I made a note of it for next time.

 The bakery case also featured cheddar scallion scones, orange cream cake, and cardamom pecan coffee cake, all of which sounded wonderful but that we really didn't need.
 We did, however, pick up an olive oil focaccia, some herbed goat cheese to go with it, some pecan shortbread cookies, and a few tins of the Chinese tea that I always buy here.
-They also had the biggest, most perfect-looking, incredble oyster mushrooms we've ever seen.
+They also had the biggest, most perfect-looking, incredible oyster mushrooms we've ever seen.
 Too bad we don't really have a way to saute them ... they would be so good.

+{% include image.html filename="P9161691clx.jpg" thumb="P9161691b.jpg" caption="" %}

 As you might suspect, we ate the shortbread cookies on the ride back to the hotel, and then had half of the focaccia spread with half of the goat cheese for lunch.
 (We're saving the other half for breakfast.)
 We spent a relaxing afternoon reading and researching again, which is how I learned even more about the fish rearing pool and the CCC's work here in general.